Information and support for people who are rough sleeping or homeless

 RISE stands for Rough sleeper Intervention, Support and Empowerment

-The Thanet RISE project is a multi agency partnership between Thanet District Council, Kent and Medway NHS and Social Care Partnership Trust and the Forward Trust working together to support rough sleepers in Thanet.
+The Thanet RISE project is a multi agency partnership between Thanet District Council, the Forward Trust drug and alcohol service, Serveco homeless support services and Kent and Medway NHS and Social Care Partnership Trust , working together to support rough sleepers in Thanet.

-The project is also working alongside the Thanet Winter Shelter, Salvation Army, Pathways to Independence, Citizens Advice Thanet and Paramount Independent Properties
+The project is also working alongside the Thanet Winter Shelter, Salvation Army, Citizens Advice Thanet and Paramount Independent Property Services to deliver a number of supported accommodation schemes for people who were previously rough sleeping.

-The overarching focus is to address any underlying barriers to finding and maintaining accommodation.
-The team includes a council officer and two dedicated Substance Misuse and Mental Health professionals, co-located at the council offices.Permalink
+The overarching focus of this award winning project is to address any underlying barriers to finding and maintaining accommodation.
+The team includes staff from the councils homeless and landlord liaison services working jointly with in reach and outreach support workers, Substance Misuse specialists and a Mental Health expert to reduce rough sleeping and homelessness.Permalink

 The team carries out early morning and late night outreach to identify and verify people who are actively rough sleeping and work with them to develop a support plan to tackle any underlying barriers to accomodation.